 Term Description Views Framework The core framework that is used to develop a View.
-This is very similar to a Java Wel View Definition Describes the View resources and core View properties such as name, version and necessary configuration properties.
-On deployment, the View definition is read by View Package Packages the View client and server assets (and dependencies) into a bundle that is ready to deploy into Ambari.
+This is very similar to a Java Web App.
+View Definition Describes the View resources and core View properties such as name, version and any necessary configuration properties.
+On deployment, the View definition is read by Ambari.
+View Package Packages the View client and server assets (and dependencies) into a bundle that is read deploy into Ambari.
 View Deployment Deploying a View into Ambari.
-This makes the View available to Ambari Admins for creating instances.
+This makes the View available to Ambari Admins for crinstances.
 View Name Unique identifier for a View.
 A View can have one or more versions of a View.
 The name is defined in the View Definition (created by the View Developer) that is built into the View Package.
 View Version Specific version of a View.
-Multiple versions of a View (uniquely identified by View name) can be deployed into Ambari.
+Multiple versions of a View (uniquely identified by Vie be deployed into Ambari.
 View Instance Instantiation of a specific View version.
-Instances are created and configured by Admins and must have a unique View instance name.
+Instances are created and configured by Ambari Admins and must have a unique View instance name.
 View Instance Name Unique identifier of a specific instance of View.

-Term Description View context, instance data, configuration properties and events are available from the Views Framework.
+Term Description Framework Services View context, instance data, configuration properties and events are available from the Views Framework.

-2. Basic Concepts
+4.2.
+Basic Concepts